osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <figure>
   <p style="text-align:center;">
     <img src="/images/bnn-ann.png">
     <figcaption align = "center"><b><p style="font-size: 14px;">A comparison between a biological neuron and neural connection with an artificial neural network.
-The image attempts to draw an analogy between the biological function and the computational unity.
+The image attempts to draw an analogy between the biological neuron and the computational unit.
+A) represents a neuron, B) represents the computational version, C) represents two connected biological neurons, and D) represents an artificial neural network.
 From Zhengzu et al, 2020.
 [2]</p></b></figcaption>
   </p>
 </figure>